SiddharthShah30/Tricket.py/README.md

 ### 2. Ensure Python is installed

-Python 3.6+ is sufficient — no external libraries are required.
+Python 3.6+ is required.
+No external libraries are needed.

 ```bash
 python --version